cdcin-trc/SEM/README.md

 <H3>Step 4</H3>
 Decide which MEDEA models you want to deploy

+Note: The Adaptive Swarm Optimized Particle Filter is included to demonstrate some advanced capabilities, and should not be used in your first experiment.

 <H3>Step 5</H3>
 Determine which "workers" are needed for these models